Encapsulation, Tinctures, Prints,

 WHERE ARE YOU, AND ARE YOU WILLING TO TRAVEL?

-I'm located in the Farmville area, and yes, I am willing to travel!
-I'm currently working extensively in the Richmond, Charlottesville, Lynchburg, and Petersburg areas - including smaller localities in between!
+I'm located in the central Virginia area, and yes, I am willing to travel!
+I'm currently working extensively in Farmville, Richmond, Charlottesville, Lynchburg, and Petersburg including smaller localities in between!
 I am also willing to travel elsewhere as needed, for an additional fee (to cover gas and other expenses)!
 Please contact me for further information if you are outside my area.

 CAN I HAVE MY PLACENTA ENCAPSULATED IF I HAD A C-SECTION, EPIDURAL, OR PITOCIN DURING LABOR?